 We at The Alchemist’s Kitchen believe that knowledge is power.
-We must grant ourselves the ability to listen to those around us to better learn how to respect or help them.
-This is the same case for the Indigenous People whom we celebrate on this day.
+We must grant ourselves the ability to listen to those around us to learn better how to respect or help them.
+This is the same case for the Indigenous People we celebrate on this day.
 Not only is it simply correct to support Indigenous people, but we personally at The Alchemist’s Kitchen are indebted to various different Indigenous communities and individuals.

 The plant remedies and rituals that we offer at The Alchemist’s Kitchen owe their existence to the Indigenous community.
 We must support Indigenous People and protect their communities, culture, lands, and water.
 Without them, nature may be endangered by those wishing it harm.
 This Indigenous Peoples Day Guide will be one way for you to help Native Americans and other Indigenous people with your own power.